nwokikeonyeka/igbo-archives-platform/README.md

 ---

 **Thank you for being a part of Igbo Archives.
-Together, we can ensure that the history and culture of the Igbo people are never forgotten.**
+Together, we ensure that the history and culture of the Igbo people are preserved for future generations.**